-His mother died in 1923 and his older sister Maria, who was a cook, maintained the household.
+His mother died in 1923 and his older sister Maria, a cook by profession, managed the household.

 Laid 22.03.2012 at Salzburg, Thumegger Straße 32